SStantcheva/stefanie-stantcheva/content/_index.md

 **Tel.:** 617-496-2606

-**Website:** This website was built using the Academimal theme for Hugo designed by Lei Yang, and also incorporates elements from Gautam Rao's website.
-Please feel welcome to use and re-purpose the code for the website, which you can find on [GitHub](https://github.com/cschesch/stefanie-stantcheva).
+**Website:** This website was built using the Academimal theme for Hugo designed by Lei Yang and elements from Gautam Rao's website.
+Feel free to use and repurpose its code, which you can find on [GitHub](https://github.com/cschesch/stefanie-stantcheva).